ContraSimsLab/ContraSimsLab/README.md

 I am a physics graduate with a research focus on first-principles simulations for investigating materials and the exotic properties and phenomena they exhibit.
 I aim to pursue a PhD in condensed matter physics, with particular emphasis on AI/ML-accelerated theoretical modelling, advanced ab initio methodologies, and atomistic simulations.

-Currently working on Quantum Transport via TRANSiesta
+Currently working on Quantum Transport via TranSiesta.

 ## First-Principles (Ab Initio) Simulation Packages
 <p align="center">